-The government intended to redistribute 30% of land to Black people by 2014.
+The government intended to redistribute 30% of the land to Black people by 2014.
 However, for the following reasons, the Land Claims Commission could not finalise all land claims.
-The process of land reform has been slow due to the inflating of prices by White farmers and land owners on identified land on the one hand, and the falling into disuse of expropriated land given to Black farmers on the other.
-Additionally, the process has been show particularly during the first years due to resources constraints which contributed to the ineffectiveness of the courts to deal with the claims.
-Table below shows how the land claim has progressed over the years since 1996 to 2011.
+The process of land reform has been slow due to the inflating of prices by White farmers and landowners on identified land on the one hand, and the falling into disuse of expropriated land given to Black farmers on the other.
+Additionally, the process has been shown particularly during the first years due to resources constraints which contributed to the ineffectiveness of the courts to deal with the claims.
+Table below shows how the land claim has progressed over the years from 1996 to 2011.

 Numbers, as of date